Constraint Programming (CP) is a flexible approach to combinatorial

 Savile Row can also produce the MiniZinc language.

 Unfortunately the output of SAT, MaxSAT, and SMT solvers is not uniform so a parser must be implemented for each solver that we wish to completely support (i.e. run the solver from Savile Row and translate solutions back to Essence Prime).

 Cadical, Glucose and some others are supported for SAT, Open-WBO for MaxSAT, and Z3, Boolector, and Yices2 for SMT.

 Why is it called Savile Row?

-Savile Row is a street in London with many tailors.
+Savile Row is a street in London with many bespoke tailors.
 The name comes

-from the idea of "tailoring" a constraint model in various
+from the idea of "tailoring" a constraint model in a variety of